 The map locates institutions involved in the creation of digital editions present in the Catalogue (Figure 7).
-The user can either click on a location marker or search for an institution using the search button placed above the map.
+The user can either click on a location marker or search for an institution using the search button provided.
 Clicking on a location marker opens up a pop-up window with the name of the institution and its projects; here, clicking on a project leads the user to the corresponding project data-sheet.

 Other menu pages

 The Login menu item is for the project team's use only.
 All other pages should be self-explanatory.